 - X-Y plots, which take two values from the microcontroller.
 One for the x (horizontal) axis and the other for the y (vertical) axis.

-XYPlot classes in our Arduino Library.
+XYPlot classes in our Arduino Library to send data to plots from your Arduino sketch.
 If you are not using an Arduino compatible device, or prefer to send raw messages, the plotting message reference describes the message format expected by the MegunoLink Pro plot visualizers.